aegershman/cf-report-usage-plugin/README.md

 # cf-trueup-plugin

-(some of the reporting data in this plugin has been wrong; fixing it to be accurate and extensible is a work in progress)

 cf-cli plugin showing memory consumption, application instances (AIs), and service instances (SIs) for each org and space you have permission to access.

-Reported SIs are for the "pivotal service suite", which as of writing this includes the following:

-- RabbitMQ (`p-rabbit`, `p.rabbitmq`)
-- Redis (`p.redis`, `p-redis`)
-- MySQL (`p.mysql`, `p-mysql`)

-Services part of the "spring cloud config" (SCS) suite, although are "SIs" from the perspective of CF, are treated as AIs from the perspective of billing.
-The following service instances are _billed_ and currently in this tool _reported_ as running AIs:

-- Spring Cloud Config (`p-spring-cloud-config` in 2.x, `p.spring-cloud-config` in 3.x)
-- Service Registry (`p-service-registry` in 2.x, `p.service-registry` in 3.x)
-- Circuit Breaker (`p-circuit-breaker` in 2.x, non-existant in 3.x)

 ## usage